Genentech/quipcell/README.md

 The snippet below demonstrates how to obtain weights from two AnnData's containing the single cell reference and the bulk samples to deconvolve.
 Both AnnDatas are assumed to contain the raw counts, and to have the same genes.
+Dimensionality reduction steps (PCA and LDA) are run on the single cell reference, then applied to the bulk data, and then quipcell estimates single cell weights using a generalized maximum entropy method.
+The resulting weights represent the probability that a random read from the bulk sample originated from "near" the reference cell.

 ```{python}
 import scanpy as sc